fatihkaya13/node-friday-blog-app/README.md

 ### Folder Structure

--   All folders without node modules
+-   All folders without node modules and .env file.

 ```